rust-cli/book/src/tutorial/impl-draft.md

 when the value (in this case the input file) could not be read.
 It's not very pretty,
-and in the next chapter on [nice error handling] we will look at how to improve this.
+and in the next chapter on [Nicer error reporting] we will look at how to improve this.

-[nice error handling]: ./errors.html
+[Nicer error reporting]:./errors.html

 </aside>